 Following the removal of a temporary dredge pipeline that was installed in a concrete enveloper culvert beneath an operational runway, a dilapidation site inspection revealed damage to the enveloper pipe.
-Mainmark was contracted to complete permanent abandonment works of the 280 metre concrete enveloper culvert.
+Mainmark was contracted to complete permanent abandonment works of the 280m concrete enveloper culvert.

 The repair project formed part of a broader program of work within this critical infrastructure environment, which required the temporary installation of the dredge pipeline beneath the runway to facilitate sand surcharge reclamation works for the future New Parallel Runway (NPR).

 Mainmark completed the repair project in two stages.
-The pipe was first sealed using Mainmark’s structural resin injection technology, Uretek®, to prevent water ingress.
-It was then filled with Terefil™, a proprietary advanced lightweight fill for geotechnical and structural applications.
+The pipe was first sealed using Mainmark’s structural resin injection technology, Uretek, to prevent water ingress.
+It was then filled with Terefil®, a proprietary advanced lightweight fill for geotechnical and structural applications.

-The project was accomplished in three separate weekend shutdowns in a busy operational airfield environment, with very limited access to the aircraft pavement areas along the alignment to the culvert.
+The project appropriately adhered to the site’s safety standards and was accomplished in three separate two-day shutdowns in a busy operational airfield environment, with very limited access to the aircraft pavement areas along the alignment to the culvert.

 The first objective was to protect the pipe against further water ingress with chemical grouting and structural void filling.

 The second objective was to completely fill the pipe.
 Given the critical nature of runway operations, the specifications for fill material were rigorous.
 The project required a lightweight and flowable solution with no shrinkage, which would achieve a minimum of 300kPa compressive strength in 24 hours and a minimum value of 1 MPa at 28 days (with dry-cast density no greater than 1,400kg/m³).
 High sulphate resistance was also specified.

 A stable filling with a design life of 100 years was specified, and an expedient solution was required to minimise downtime.